Mathématique: Chapter 61

 Tentatively, Rush placed a hand on his shoulder.

-“Sorry,” Dale said, swiping at his cheeks with the back of a hand.
-“Sometimes it just hits me.
-I haven’t been a Space Pirate for all that long.”
+“Sorry.”
+Dale swiped at his cheeks.
+“Sometimes it hits me.
+I love that cat.
+And I haven’t been a Space Pirate for all that long.”

-“Unfortunately, the Space Pirate life isn’t something you can just decide to leave,” Dale whispered.
+“Unfortunately, the Space Pirate life isn’t something you get to leave.”
+Dale shrugged ruefully.
 “If you do, they come after you.
 Unless you uproot everyone you care about and you all go somewhere they can never find you.
-Which is definitely never going to be your old life.
+Which is definitely never gonna be your old life.
 So, at the end of the day, Space Piracy becomes one of those things that, when it happens to you, changes your life forever.
 In ways you don’t really want.
 Kind of like a medical condition you can’t control.
 One of those terrible costs of living.
 Genes and environment, man.
 That’s how it happened to me.
 That’s how it’s trying to happen to you.”

-The sound of electrical discharges echoed from somewhere above them.
+The sound of electrical discharges echoed from above.

 “I’ll find out what happened to your cat,” Rush said quietly.
 “Make sure it’s all right.”

-Dale looked at him, his eyes wet.
+Dale looked at him, eyes wet.
 “Would you?”

 Rush nodded.

 “That’s—really nice of you, man.”
-Dale whispered, his voice and expression cracking.
+Dale’s expression cracked to weeping again.
 “He’s a male calico cat.
 They’re super rare.
 Like, the unicorn of cats.
 His name is Mendelssohn.”

 “An excellent name,” Rush whispered.

-There was a quiet scuffing sound on the cement stair above them.
+There were scuffing sounds on the cement stair above them.

-Dale looked up, then reached across, gently closing his fingers around the wrist of Rush’s exposed forearm.
+Dale scrubbed his face, then gently closed his fingers around Rush’s exposed forearm.
 “Okay, buddy.
 It’s been great.”
-He sniffed, giving Rush a watery smile.
+He sniffed and gave Rush a watery smile.
 “Who knows.
 Maybe we meet again someday.
-Now.
-Let’s make a good show of this.
-Start struggling.”
+Now, start struggling.”

-“You seem like a better option than the Air Force,” Rush said, feeling extremely unsure of himself, weakly yanking against the other’ man’s half-hearted grip.
+“You seem like a better option than the Air Force.”
+Weakly, Rush yanked against the man’s half-hearted grip.
 “Is there no third path?”

-“You’re making this really hard,” Dale whispered, resolutely pulling his arm up, and showily pressing a device to the exposed skin.
+“You’re making this really hard.”
+Resolutely, Dale pulled his arm up and showily pressed a device to the exposed skin.
 “But the Air Force is the way to go.
 If anyone can get your memories back, it’ll be them.”

 “How did you know—”